 Stable, secure hosting for your website and funnels is as fundamental as the air we breathe.

 This is another factor in the decision to use Leadpages or ClickFunnels or similar.
-Straight off the bat, they are housed on faster serves than most people on shared hosting have for their websites.
+Straight off the bat, they are housed on faster servers than most people on shared hosting have for their websites.
 Squarespace is the same.

 That foundation, the hosting, is not free.
 Not only is it not free but you are honestly kidding yourself if you scrimp, or as my American friends say ‘nickel and dime’.

 With shared hosting, you think you are getting the same thing only cheaper.
 You are not.
-Quality hosting makes all of the difference here.
-Your SEO (organic traffic) will improve, your visitors won’t drift away as they wait for your page to load.
+Quality hosting makes all the difference here.
+Your SEO (organic traffic) will improve, and your visitors won’t drift away as they wait for your page to load.
 And you won’t spend countless hours tearing your hair out as you try to fix bugs and plugin conflicts and other time-sucking stuff like that because the server isn’t configured correctly.

 Not to mention malware and hacking vulnerabilities.
 When your website has been hacked, it can be a devastating experience.
-Instead of worrying about security vulnerabilities, with managed hosting you get to focus your time and energy on growing your business.
+Instead of worrying about security vulnerabilities, with managed hosting, you get to focus your time and energy on growing your business.